-The reaction of one civil liberties group, also in The Guardian, points towards apprehensions that the body scanners will be used without respect for passengers' religious views and that it might target some racial groups:
+The reaction from a civil liberties group also from The Guardian point towards apprehensions that the body scanners will be used sensitively in respect to passengers' religious views and that it might target some racial groups:

 But Shami Chakrabart, of Liberty, had concerns over the "instant" introduction of scanners: "Where are the government assurances that electronic strip-searching is to be used in a lawful and proportionate and sensitive manner based on rational criteria rather than racial religious bias?" she said.
 (Alan 2010)